beakerbrowser/beaker.dev/content/docs/tutorials.md

 Learn how to build apps in Beaker.

 {{< hint info >}}
-Tutorials will help you learn the Beaker's APIs and patterns.
+Tutorials will help you learn Beaker's APIs and patterns.
 {{< /hint >}}

 {{< linkcard relref="./tutorials/self-modifying-site" img="/tutorials/self-modifying-site.gif" >}}